Nu2 Lupi: Properties

-Nu2 Lupi is a bright star, barely observable with the naked eye in good observing conditions, that lies towards the bottom of Lupus near to the border with Norma and close to the galactic plane.
+Nu2 Lupi is barely observable with the naked eye in good observing conditions.
+It lies towards the bottom of Lupus near to the border with Norma and close to the galactic plane.

 At over 1.6 arcseconds per year, Nu2 Lupi has a particularly large proper motion.
 This indicates that the star is nearby, which was confirmed by Earth-based parallax measurements during the last century such as that of the Gliese Catalogue of Nearby Stars, measuring 63.1 ± 7.8 milli-arcseconds.
 The much more accurate space-based Hipparcos parallax of 67.51 ± 0.39 milli-arcseconds gives a distance of 48.3 ± 0.3 light-years, making Nu2 Lupi one of the closest G-type main-sequence stars to the Sun.
-As of 2023, the best parallax is 67.8467±0.0601 milli-arcseconds from Gaia DR3, corresponding to a distance of 48.07±0.04 light-years.
+As of 2023, the most precise parallax is 67.8467±0.0601 milli-arcseconds from Gaia DR3, corresponding to a distance of 48.07±0.04 light-years.